sachin-s-joshi/ProjectManu/README.md

 # Running AI step by step
 Initailize virtaul env:
 1. python -m venv manu
+2. activate env using `source manu/bin/activate` command
-2. Install all package using pip install requirements.txt
+3. Install all package using pip install requirements.txt
-3. Naviagte to ManuAI folder
+4. Naviagte to ManuAI folder
-4. Run python speak.py
+5. Run python speak.py [If it does not work in integrated terminal try with outside terminal window.
+I faced this issue in VScode as it needs permission for accessing audio]